Cart 0

 is a regranting initiative organized by The Luminary and funded by the Andy Warhol Foundation for the Visual Arts in order to support innovative, experimental and forward-focused artistic projects throughout the St. Louis region.
 Futures Fund was founded in 2019 to provide essential support to creative projects that exemplify the unique possibilities of St. Louis, deeply engage its past, present and possible futures, and model new ways of working within our region.
 The fund exists as one of the few opportunities for direct project support for artists in St. Louis.

-Futures Fund will open for applications on January 31, 2024 for grants ranging from $2,500 to $8,000.
+Futures Fund will open for applications in the Spring of 2025 for grants ranging from $2,500 to $8,000.
 Funded proposals will take innovative approaches to the urgent questions of our moment; create lasting impact on its intended publics; exemplify equity at all levels; and display originality within the region and nation.
 In view of both temporary and permanent closures of artist spaces over the last several years and the lack of direct project funding currently available for artists in our region, the Futures Fund is meant to spur communal thinking and experimentation.
 Key considerations for applications will include: How does this project move the region forward?
 What distinguishes this project from others happening regionally and nationally?
 If the project is successful, what impact will it have made on its communities and audiences?

 FUTURES FUND INFORMATION